jonathanhogg/flitter/docs/language.md

 ## Quick introduction

-**Flitter** is a declarative tree-construction language (`Node` in the model).
-All values are arrays (`Vector` in the model), delimited with semicolons, and all maths is piece-wise.
+**Flitter** is a declarative tree-construction language.
+All values are vectors, delimited with semicolons, and all maths is piece-wise.
 Short vectors are repeated as necessary in binary operations, i.e., `(1;2;3;4) * 2` is `2;4;6;8`.
-The `null` value is an empty array and most expressions evaluate to this in event of an error.
+The `null` value is an empty vector and most expressions evaluate to this in the event of an error.
 In particular, all maths expressions involving a `null` will evaluate to `null`.

 A-la Python, indentation represents block structuring. `let` statements name constant values, everything else is largely about creating nodes to append to the implicit *root* node of the tree.
-There are *no variables*.
-The language is sort of pure-functional, if you imagine that the statements are monadic on a monad encapsulating the current tree.
+There are *no variables* – the language is pure-functional.

 The simplest program would be something like: